Verified Gross Mass - FAQ

-If the shipper is not able to provide your company with the VGM for each packed container, do you still intend to load containers?
+If the shipper is not able to provide your company with the VGM for each packed container, can you still load the containers?

 Where can the shipper find the tare of the container?

-Standard procedure is that the SHIPPER produces the VGM and CNC receives and transmits the VGM to the terminal.
-However, at this stage regulation is not homogenous per country, port or terminal.
+The standard procedure is that the shipper produces the VGM, and upon receipt of the VGM, CNC will transmit the information to the terminal.
+However, at this stage, the regulation is not always the same per country, port or terminal.
 Local regulation can overrule the standard process.

-1. Electronic, through our regular eCommerce channel (our website, via Direct EDI connection with us) or through our Service Providers (INTTRA, GT Nexus, CargoSmart…),
+1. Electronic - through our regular eCommerce channels (eBusiness platform or Direct EDI connection with us) or through our third-party service providers (INTTRA, GT Nexus, CargoSmart)

-2. Manual, by Email to MMailssc.firstname.lastname@example.org with an excel template which you can find on the following page.
+2. Manual - by email with an excel template.
 VGM transmission will be accepted but this is not the preferred option.
-This service will be charged 25 USD / container.
+This service will be charged at USD$25 / container.

-The below elements should be transmitted for each container:
+The below information should be submitted for each container: